jSieber7/jSieber7.github.io/README.md

 # jsieber7.github.io
-Personal website using the excellent minimal mistakes theme:
+Personal blog using the excellent minimal mistakes theme.
+As of right now contains some beginner data science tutorials, great place to get started for those who want to learn more.

-My Blog, defineitly cool to give a check out.
-It's pretty good, honest.